Fiza-102/OCULAR-DISEASE-IDENTIFICATION/README.md

 ## Prerequisites
 MATLAB2022a, Pre-trained Model- ResNet-50, Multiclass SVM, Deep Learning
 ## Procedure
-I have taken a multi-class disease dataset .Feature extraction is done by Resnet-50 and VGG-16 while Classification is done by using Multi-class SVM.
+I have taken a multi-class disease dataset.
+Feature extraction is done by Resnet-50 and VGG-16 while Classification is done by using Multi-class SVM.
 - Collecting Dataset from kaggle
 - Using equal number of images from unbalanced data